icerpc/icerpc-docs/pages/icerpc-core/dispatch/dispatch-pipeline.md

 The process of accepting/fulfilling a request and returning a response is called a dispatch.

-Dispatches are typically spawned from server connections: a server connection receives a request, dispatches this request and then sends back the response provided by the dispatch.
+Dispatches are typically created by server connections: a server connection receives a request, dispatches this request and then sends back the response provided by the dispatch.

 Nevertheless, since client and server [connections][connections] have the same capabilities, client connections can also dispatch requests.